 The supposed down-side is duck eggs have high cholesterol, 884 mg/100g compared to chicken eggs at 425 mg/100g.
 It depends where you stand on the issue of cholesterol.

 On a closing note, I’m not sure which is more vocal – chickens or ducks?
 BUT…..you can easily add a stud-male into your flock without alerting neighbors to your goings on….unlike keeping a rooster.
-This way you can have fertalized eggs, which are supposed to be healthier, and keep your population up as well…with ducklings (ahhhhh so cute).
-The ratio for male to females is 1:6 otherwise it stresses the female ducks out!
+This way you can have fertalized eggs, which are supposed to be healthier, and keep your population up as well…with ducklings (ahhhhh so cute that you’ll want to keep one as a pet).
+Featured by My Pet Needs that the ratio for male to females is 1:6, the magazine goes on to say that otherwise it stresses the female ducks out!

 There are around 18 breeds to choose from…some heirloom, some hybrid, with temperaments ranging from “calm” to “nervous”, and egg production ranging from 100 to 290 eggs per year.
 You can check them out here.
 From that page you check prices that seem to run about $8 per duckling (when purchasing 1-24).
 Available year round (mostly).